danbev/learning-ai/notes/ggml.md

 #define GGML_MAX_SRC            10
 ```
 This will visit the parents of the children of the tensor that was passed in.
-In our case
+In
-`k` will be 0 so we will visit the first child:
+our case `k` will be 0 so we will visit the first child:
 ```console
 (lldb) p node->src[0]->name
 (char[64]) "a"
 ```
-So we will go through the same process we did above but now for the a tensor.
-And we will
+Now, `a` does not have any parents (src) so the for loop in `ggml_visit_parents`
-also do the same for the b tensor.
+will just iterate over all the `GGML_MAX_SRC` which is 10 and then exit the

-Next we have:
+for loop.
+After that we have the following if statement:
 ```c
     if (node->op == GGML_OP_NONE && node->grad == NULL) {
         // reached a leaf node, not part of the gradient graph (e.g. a constant)